-You must implement additional software to analyse website traffic, user behaviour and improve your online shop quality.
+It would help if you implemented additional software to analyse website traffic, user behaviour and improve your online shop quality.

-You need to devote much time to build your e-business.
+It would be best if you devoted much time to build your e-business.
 The time required to grow your brand online can range from several months to several years!
 E-commerce is not a silver bullet to success.

 These are some advantages and disadvantages of e-business from the perspective of merchants and consumers.